 After completing my Diploma, I worked at STV in Glasgow within their in-house legal team for nine months where I assisted with the management of their contracts system, administrative work for the Scottish Children’s Lottery and supported the preparation of the business for the GDPR.
 During University, I volunteered at the Scottish Child Law Centre where I had the responsibility of taking phone calls from the general public about family and child law issues at the first instance and reporting back relevant information to solicitors so they could provide tailored legal advice.
 I also volunteered at Promoting Positive Contact, a contact centre which gave me a greater insight into how court ordered contact works in practice and the process of writing up Child Welfare Reports.

-In my spare time, I enjoy keeping fit by regularly going to the gym, training in Taekwondo and attending jazz dance classes.
+In my spare time, I enjoy going to the gym, training in Taekwondo and travelling.
 I am also a member of Amnesty International as I am passionate about human rights and campaigning against injustice and inequality in the world.

-I am currently working in the Residential Property team assisting Julia Cryan.
-In my role as trainee solicitor, I carry out client work in a wide range of matters in conveyancing, including the purchase and sale of property, transfers of title and discharge of mortgages.
-I enjoy the daily level of client contact which this role involves and contributing to the successful process of milestone transactions for our clients.
+In my second seat, I assisted Julia Cryan in the Residential Property team.
+I carried out client work in a wide range of matters in conveyancing, including the purchase and sale of property, transfers of title and discharge of mortgages.
+I enjoyed the daily level of client contact which this role involved and contributing to the successful process of milestone transactions for our clients.

 I spent the first six months of my traineeship in the firm’s Family Law department where I assisted Shona Smith (Partner and Head of Family Law) and the rest of the team with a variety of family actions in the Court of Session and Sheriff Courts.
 I enjoyed the challenge of working in litigation and found practising in family law particularly rewarding as it involves supporting individuals who are facing a difficult time in their life.